MichaelGoodale/youtube-to-praat/README.md

 ### Installing

 In order to run the script you must first run `pip install -r requirements.txt` to install all necessary Python packages.
+You should also have a version of FFmpeg installed and available on the PATH as well.
 Additionally, if you intend to use the Montreal Forced Aligner with it, you must change the `MFA_BIN` variable in `download.py` to the path to the directory of `mfa_align` on your system.

 ### Using the script